Causality Bounds on Dissipative General-Relativistic Magnetohydrodynamics

-\emph{Causality and Hyperbolicity.} We derive below (i) necessary \textit{and} sufficient constraints relating the dynamical variables in $\Umb = (u^\nu,b^\nu,e,\rho,\Delta P)^T\in\mathbb{R}^{11}$ through straightforward algebraic inequalities ensuring causal propagation of information, (ii) sufficient conditions providing bounds for which the system of PDEs is strongly hyperbolic and, hence, locally well-posed \cite{ReulaStrongHyperbolic,Rezzolla_Zanotti_book}.
+\emph{Causality and hyperbolicity for shear viscosity} --- Upon setting $\Pi$ and $q$ to zero and removing the corresponding equations of motion, we derive below (i) necessary \textit{and} sufficient constraints that relate the dynamical variables in $\Umb = (u^\nu,b^\nu,e,\rho,\Delta P)^T\in\mathbb{R}^{11}$ through inequalities that ensure causal propagation of information and (ii) sufficient conditions providing bounds for which the quasilinear system of partial differential equations is strongly hyperbolic and, hence, locally well-posed \cite{ReulaStrongHyperbolic, Rezzolla_Zanotti_book}.
 The latter guarantees that given the initial conditions, the nonlinear equations of motion possess a unique solution \cite{Taylor3,ChoquetBruhatGRBook,Bemfica-Disconzi-Graber-2021}.
 Strong hyperbolicity also implies a universal bound on how solutions grow in time (determined by the initial data and the structure of the equations), which does not depend on numerical schemes.
-This makes local well-posedness a pre-requisite for any system whose solutions must be computed numerically \cite{Rezzolla_Zanotti_book,baumgarte_shapiro_2010}.
-Therefore, establishing such properties is crucial to correctly assess the applicability of dissipative fluid models to describe the non-ideal physics of plasmas around black holes.
+This makes local well-posedness a prerequisite for any system whose solutions must be computed numerically \cite{Rezzolla_Zanotti_book,baumgarte_shapiro_2010}.
+Therefore, establishing such properties is crucial to correctly assess the applicability of dissipative fluid models to describe the nonideal physics of plasmas around black holes.
 This allows us to go beyond the bounds obtained from the linear analysis of causality and stability performed in \cite{Chandra:2015iza}, which were used in simulations \cite{Foucart:2017axc}.
 We stress that our nonlinear constraints can also be readily implemented in current numerical simulations \cite{Foucart:2017axc}.

+We now give conditions for causality.
+The quasilinear system in Eq.~\eqref{eq:GenFOQPDE} is \textit{causal} if, and only if the following two conditions hold.
+(CI) the roots of the characteristic equation $\det(\mathbb{A}^\alpha\phi_\alpha) = 0$, given by the timelike component of $\phi^\mu$ as a function of its spatial components $\phi_0=\phi_0(\phi_i)$, are real.
+Here $\phi^\mu \equiv \nabla^\mu\Phi$, and $\{\Phi(x) = 0\}$ are the characteristic hypersurfaces of the system in Eq.~\eqref{eq:GenFOQPDE}.
+(CII) $\phi^\mu$ is nontimelike, i.e., $\phi^\al\phi_\al \geq 0$ \cite{ChoquetBruhatGRBook}.
+This implies that the initial data does not evolve outside the local light cone.